GATHERING TOGETHER, BUT DIFFERENTLY

 - Health and Safety

-- For the health and well-being of everyone present, those with any of the following new or worsening signs or symptoms of possible COVID-19 are asked to please watch the livestream from home and refrain from attending a Eucharist Service: a temperature of 100ºF or higher, a persistent cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or recent contact with anyone confirmed to have COVID-19.
+- For the health and well-being of everyone present, those with any of the following new or worsening signs or symptoms of possible COVID-19 are asked to please watch the livestream from home and refrain from attending a service: a temperature of 100ºF or higher, a persistent cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or recent contact with anyone confirmed to have COVID-19.
 Staff and volunteers will undergo routine temperature checks upon arrival.

 - Face Coverings

 - Face coverings are required at in-person services with the exception of during the scripture readings and sermon.
 Naturally, taking communion will necessitate the removal of one’s face covering.
-And, of course, face coverings need not be placed on young children nor anyone who has trouble breathing.
+And, of course, face coverings need not be placed on young children nor anyone who is medically exempt.

 - Self-Serve Experience

 - In the spirit of cleanliness, we have reduced the number of physical points of contact for the time being.
 We will forgo having our greeters at the door, and one’s arrival at All Saints will be quite a bit more self-serve instead.
 While bulletins will be available you may also bring your personal tablet device if you prefer to use it to download the bulletin, or print one at home.
 We are doing without our usual community colored pencils, so bring some from home if you wish.

 - Tithes and Offering